trifunovski/Janet/README.md

-# LLPA

-A little terminal based proof assistant for sequent calculus proofs in Linear Logic
+# Janet: A propositional linear logic theorem prover

 Install ocamlbuild in order to compile.
 Then run make and execute the llpa1.native file.